maxymilianz/Ray-tracer/README.md

 `ocamlbuild -clean`.

 Ray-tracer either displays the generated image (not on Cygwin), or saves it to file in ppm format.

+The scene-description file format is specified in `.mza format specification`.
+I also recommend to see the `sample.mza`.

 To compile, You need OCaml and Linux or Cygwin.
 Installation instructions: https://ocaml.org/docs/install.html